Old wife

 Enoplosus armatus, commonly referred to as the old wife (plural: old wives), is a species of centrarchiform ray-finned fish endemic to the temperate coastal waters of Australia.
 It is the only genus and species in the family Enoplosidae.

-Old wives are commonly found in pairs or large schools.

 It has a deep and compressed body and concave forehead.
 These features are characteristic of typical butterflyfishes.
 However, the old wife is easily distinguished by its silver-and-black, vertical, zebra-striped coloration, and by its two prominent dorsal fins.
 The second dorsal fin is very long and sickle-shaped.
 The fish grows up to 50 cm long.

-The second dorsal fin is longer and sickle-shaped.

 Its dorsal fins have bony, knife-like spines.
 These have no obvious venom groove nor gland.
 Nonetheless, the spines are widely considered to inflict a painful venom.

 The name "old wife" refers to the sound it makes when caught, caused by it grinding its teeth.
 Other vernacular names have included "bastard dory", "zebra-fish" (also used for Girella zebra), and "double scalare".
 It has a similar range and appearance to the Moonlighter (Tilodon sexfasciatus).